peteroupc/html3dutil/tutorials/shapes.md

 the same mode.
 What this does is reset the state of the primitive so that future vertices won't depend on previous vertices.
 For example, if you define a `TRIANGLE_FAN`, and you call `mesh.mode(H3DU.Mesh.TRIANGLE_FAN)`, the newly defined `TRIANGLE_FAN` will be "disconnected" from the previous one as far as the mesh object is concerned.
+However, a single `Mesh` can contain only one kind of primitive (triangles, lines, or points) at a time.

 ### Transforming the Mesh <a id=Transforming_the_Mesh></a>